-SIR HUMPHREY: If you absolutely must obsfucate something so simple.
+SIR HUMPHREY: If you absolutely must obfuscate something so simple.

 THE PRESIDENT: How are the poll numbers after that hallucination?
 You.
 With the face.

 PRESS SECRETARY: I'm afraid our press took the British snub rather seriously.
-You're down to 48% in the polls, which I'm almost positive is down to that instead of the Soviet Union arming Iran.
+You're down to 48% in the polls, which I'm almost positive is due to that rather than due to the Soviet Union arming Iran.

 NATIONAL SECURITY ADVISOR: How can you be sure?

 THE PRESIDENT: Get me the CIA.
 I want every spy we've got in Britain, right now.
-Both the one in the black hat and the one in white!
+The one in the black hat and the one in white!
 James Bond too.
 I don't care what it costs!

 NATIONAL SECURITY ADVISOR: Perhaps this is for the best.
 They'll condemn our actions, we take it on the chin, and we can patch things up in a week or so and focus on the—